-- 5.6.1.4.1 No vehicle access is permitted to a site across any restricted road frontage identified on District Plan Maps 43 to 46. - 5.6.1.4.2 Site access for vehicles must be formalised by a legal right of way instrument where not directly provided from a public road, and must be provided and maintained in accordance with section 3 of the joint Australian and New Zealand Standard 2890.1 2004, Parking Facilities, Part I: Off-Street Car Parking. - 5.6.1.4.3 There shall be a maximum of one vehicular access to a site, except that a site with more than one road frontage may have one access per frontage (unless the second frontage is to a State Highway). - 5.6.1.4.4 The maximum width of any vehicular access is: - 3.7 metres in Areas of Change, the Inner Residential Area and within the Residential Coastal Edge - in Medium Density Residential Areas 3.7 metres for sites containing up to 6 units, and 6.0 metres for sites containing 7 or more units. - 6.0 metres in the Outer Residential Area (excluding the Residential Coastal Edge) - 5.6.1.4.5 On sites with frontage to a secondary street no access shall be provided to a primary street or state highway.
+- 5.6.1.4.1 No vehicle access is permitted to a site across any restricted road frontage identified on District Plan Maps 43 to 46. - 5.6.1.4.2 Site access for vehicles must be formalised by a legal right of way instrument where not directly provided from a public road, and must be provided and maintained in accordance with section 3 of the joint Australian and New Zealand Standard 2890.1 2004, Parking Facilities, Part I: Off-Street Car Parking. - 5.6.1.4.3 There shall be a maximum of one vehicular access to a site, except that a site with more than one road frontage may have one access per frontage. - 5.6.1.4.4 The maximum width of any vehicular access is: - 3.7 metres in Areas of Change, the Inner Residential Area and within the Residential Coastal Edge - 6.0 metres in the Outer Residential Area (excluding the Residential Coastal Edge) - 5.6.1.4.5 On sites with frontage to a secondary street no access shall be provided to a primary street.